London and Birmingham Railway: Links and branches

 The first branch from the main line was the Aylesbury Railway at Aylesbury Railway Junction, 7 mi of single track, which opened in 1839 and was leased to the L&BR until purchased outright by the LNWR in 1846.
 The Warwick and Leamington Union Railway, a branch of almost 9 mi between Coventry and Leamington, was purchased by the L&BR in 1843 and opened in 1844.

 From 1840, when the Midland Counties Railway made a junction to its line at Rugby, the L&BR also provided through connections from London to the East Midlands and the North East.
 It also made connections to the Birmingham and Derby Junction Railway at Hampton-in-Arden between Coventry and Birmingham.

 In 1845, the Northampton and Peterborough Railway, a 47 mi branch from the main line, was opened from Blisworth.
 Also in 1845 branch lines, from Bletchley to Bedford and from Leighton to Dunstable, were leased; they opened in 1846 and 1848.
-In 1846 the L&BR leased the West London Railway (jointly with the GWR) which opened in 1844 between Willesden Jct and the canal basin at Kensington.
+The 'London and Birmingham Railway Act 1845 (8 & 9 Vict. c. clvi) authorised the L&BR to lease the West London Railway, and this took effect from 1846 (jointly with the GWR).
+The West London Railway has opened in 1844 between Willesden Junction and the canal basin at Kensington.

 The L&BR purchased the Trent Valley Railway in 1846 on behalf of the LNWR; this 50 mi line connected Rugby on the L&BR with Stafford on the Grand Junction Railway thus creating a more direct line from London to Liverpool and Manchester by avoiding the original route through Birmingham.
 The Rugby and Stamford Railway, a further branch into the Eastern Counties was approved in 1846.